-Ms. Seifert (57) has been a Director of the Company since January 2006.
+Ms. Seifert (58) has been a Director of the Company since January 2006.
 Ms. Seifert has been Chairman of Pinnacle Perspectives, LLC, a business consulting company, since July 2004.
 Ms. Seifert served as Corporate Executive Vice President - Personal Care of Kimberly-Clark Corporation ("Kimberly-Clark") from 1999 until her retirement in June 2004.
 Ms. Seifert joined Kimberly-Clark, a global health and hygiene company, in 1978 and, prior to her retirement, served in several marketing and management positions in connection with Kimberly-Clark's domestic and international consumer products businesses.
 Prior to joining Kimberly-Clark, Ms. Seifert held management positions at The Procter & Gamble Company, Beatrice Foods, Inc. and Fort Howard Paper Company.
-She also serves on the Boards of Directors of the following companies which are required to file reports pursuant to the Exchange Act: Supervalu Inc., Eli Lilly & Company, Appleton Papers Inc., Paperweight Development Corp and Lexmark International, Inc. Ms. Seifert serves as a member of the Company's Audit Committee.
-In addition to being a member of the Company's Audit Committee, Ms. Seifert is also a member of the audit committee of each of Supervalu Inc., Paperweight Development Corp. and Eli Lilly & Company.
+She also serves on the Boards of Directors of the following companies, which are required to file reports pursuant to the Exchange Act: Supervalu Inc. ("Supervalu"), Eli Lilly & Company ("Eli Lilly"), Appleton Papers Inc., Paperweight Development Corp. ("PDC") and Lexmark International, Inc. Ms. Seifert serves as a member of the Company's Audit Committee and as a member of the audit committee of each of Supervalu and Eli Lilly.

-Mr. Wolfe (67) has been a Director of the Company since March 2004.
+Mr. Wolfe (68) has been a Director of the Company since March 2004.
 Mr. Wolfe served as Chairman and Chief Executive Officer of Hershey Foods Corporation ("Hershey") from 1994 until his retirement in December 2001.
 Mr. Wolfe joined Hershey in 1967 and held various executive positions, including President and Chief Operating Officer, before being appointed its Chairman and Chief Executive Officer.
-Mr. Wolfe is also a Director of Bausch & Lomb Incorporated, which is required to file reports pursuant to the Exchange Act.
-Since 2005, Mr. Wolfe has served as a member of the Board of Trustees of various mutual funds managed by Fidelity Management & Research Company ("Fidelity").
-Mr. Wolfe serves as a member of the Company's Compensation Committee and Governance Committee.
+Mr. Wolfe was elected to the Board of Directors of The Hershey Company on November 11, 2007 and was appointed as Chairman of the Board of The Hershey Company, effective January 1, 2008, in a non-executive capacity.
+Since 2005, Mr. Wolfe has served as a member of the Board of Trustees of various mutual funds managed by Fidelity Management & Research Company.
+Mr. Wolfe serves as a member of the Company's Compensation C ommittee and its Governance Committee.